Jet momentum reconstruction in the QGP background with machine learning: Jet Momentum Reconstruction

+To demonstrate the robustness of the PYTHIA+LBT-trained ML model, we also present in Fig.~\ref{fig: pT_error_testing_PYTHIA} the residual distributions of the estimators ML(PYTHIA), ML(PYTHIA+LBT), and ML(LBT) when tested on the PYTHIA data.
+The results show that the LBT-trained ML model tends to underestimate the background for PYTHIA jets, while PYTHIA+LBT-trained ML model provides accurate predictions with a distribution width just slightly wider than that of the PYTHIA-trained ML model.
+This indicates the compatibility of ML models trained on a combination of different datasets and underscores their potential for generalizability.
+These findings support that training ML models on combined datasets (e.g., PYTHIA and LBT or multiple jet quenching models) can significantly improve robustness and reduce biases when applied to diverse scenarios.

-For a quantitative comparison between these methods, Tab.~\ref{tab: mean} lists the means and standard deviations ($\sigma$) of the residual distributions presented in Figs.~\ref{fig: pT_error_pythia_training} and~\ref{fig: pT_error_lbt_training} for different estimators evaluated on different testing datasets.
-This comparison demonstrates the superior performance of the ML model trained on the LBT data to other methods.
+For a quantitative comparison between these methods, Tab.~\ref{tab: mean} lists the means and standard deviations ($\sigma$) of the residual distributions presented in Figs.~\ref{fig: pT_error_pythia_training}--\ref{fig: pT_error_testing_PYTHIA} for different estimators evaluated on different testing datasets.
+One may notice that the performance of the PYTHIA-trained ML model on the PYTHIA jets is much better than that of the LBT-trained ML model on the LBT jets.
+This can be understood with the more complicated structures of medium-modified jets from LBT than vacuum jets from PYTHIA.
+The LBT jets experience quenching inside the QGP medium to quite different degrees due to different traversing lengths, while the PYTHIA jets can be viewed as the no-quenching limit of the LBT jets.
+As discussed for Fig.~\ref{fig: pT_error_pythia_training}, medium-modified jets inevitably include recoil particles that originate from the thermal background, but are considered part of jets.
+This introduces additional difficulty for the ML methods to separate background and jets.
+The comparison in Tab.~\ref{tab: mean} demonstrates the superior performance of the ML model trained on the LBT data to other methods when tested on LBT data.
 Although the ML model trained on the combined PYTHIA+LBT data loses certain accuracy compared to that trained solely on the LBT data, the former could be more flexible than the latter in application to diverse environments, e.g., different centralities, of heavy-ion collisions.

+We note that in our current setup, patterns of medium response can enter via various substructure observables of jets, such as the jet mass, angularity and momentum dispersion.
+Recently, the energy-energy correlator (EEC)~\cite{Yang:2023dwc,Xing:2024yrb,Barata:2024ukm} and multi-point energy correlators (ENC)~\cite{Bossi:2024qho,Barata:2025fzd} have also been shown sensitive to medium response.
+Methods of cancelling effects of medium response on energy correlators have been explored~\cite{Zhao:2025ogc} but have not been confirmed by realistic calculations yet.
+Incorporating these novel observables as input would allow our ML models to grasp more comprehensive features of medium modified jets and therefore isolate them from the QGP background with higher precision.

-\subsection{Nuclear Modification Factor of Jets}
+\section{Nuclear Modification Factor of Jets}